Ayam kecap

 Ayam kecap (/id/) or ayam masak kicap (/ms/) is an Indonesian Javanese chicken dish poached or simmered in sweet soy sauce (kecap manis) commonly found in Indonesia and Malaysia.

 History and origin

-Fried chicken in sweet soy sauce is a typical chicken dish commonly served across Indonesia.
+Fried chicken in sweet soy sauce is a traditional chicken dish served across Indonesia.
 It is more precisely of Javanese-Chinese origin.
 The recipe follows the production of Indonesian kecap manis (sweet soy sauce).
 Historically, soy sauce production is linked to Chinese influence in the archipelago.
 However, the Indonesian Javanese version of soy sauce is distinguished by a generous addition of thick liquid palm sugar (gula jawa) with the consistency of molasses.
 Ayam kecap pedas is a spicier version which includes a generous amount of chili pepper.